 Lots of practice fixing part defects, and developing a logical troubleshooting method

 Who should attend

 This course is aimed at anyone who wants to get a very comprehensive understanding of the injection moulding process.
 The course material has a very practical application with approximately 70% of the time spent on the machines.
 No prior experience is assumed but all trainees will be expected to complete our free e-learning module in advance of attending training.

-or just don’t want/ need to learn about the operation of a moulding machine as this is not relevant to your job.or if you want to learn about moulded part defects and troubleshooting these issues
+• Or you just don’t want/ need to learn about the operation of a moulding machine as this is not relevant to your job,but you do want to learn about moulded part defects and troubleshooting these issues.

 At the end of the course trainees should be able to:

 - Describe the safety hazards in the moulding production environment

 - List the steps in a moulding cycle in the correct order

 - Describe the function of each stage in the moulding cycle